-- 4. If the oral assessment is administered by one examiner, a sound recording will be made. - 5.
-Additional provisions regarding the taking of oral assessments are included in the Rules and Regulations of the examination board.
+- 4. If the oral assessment is administered by one examiner, an audio recording will be made. - 5.
+An oral presentation or assignment during class is not considered an oral assessment within the meaning of this article, but as an partial assessment.